-A set is an unordered collections of things.
-Sets can be specified in many ways.
-For example, we might represent the set which consists of the first three letters of the roman alphabet as in (1).
+A set is an unordered collections of things.1 Sets can be specified in many ways.
+For example, we might represent the set, which consists of the first three letters of the roman alphabet as in (1).

 But this takes up a lot of space, and is expensive to print.
 A better way, for practical reasons, is to write down the set's members or elements within curly braces.
-This is sometimes called the list notation.
-One way the set in (1) can be represented using this method is in (2).
+This is

-&lt;sup>1We have the Russian mathematician Georg Cantor (1845-1918) to thank for the fascinating field called set theory.
+1We have the Russian mathematician Georg Cantor (1845-1918) to thank for the fascinating field called set theory.
 Among its wonders is that one can conclusively prove that, although there are exactly as many odd integers as there are integers, and just as many integers as there are fractions (i.e. rational numbers), there are fewer rationals than there are real numbers (i.e. numbers representable by perhaps nonterminating decimals), in reasonably straightforward senses of "as many ... as " and "fewer".
 In other words, there are (at least!) two "sizes" of infinity.
 For entertaining discussions of this point, among others, see Delong (1971) and Hofstadter (1979).